radoslawglowacki/radoslawglowacki/README.md

 # Hi there 👋

-I am well motivated, 26 years old passionate about programming.
-I love working with computers and technology.
-Currently, looking for a new and challenging position, one which will make best use of my existing skills and experience.
-I am open to new experiences related to creating web applications, and I would love to work as a Fullstack Developer.
+Well motivated, 26 years old passionate about programming.
+I am a detail-oriented person with strong problem-solving skills.
+I can work well both in a team and on my own.
+I like to learn new things through practice - I believe that every difficulty is a challenge and an opportunity to learn something new.
+I really like talking about programming and all related stuff.
+If you have any questions for me feel free to ask me.

 ## My skills: